itk-dev/os2forms_organisation/modules/os2forms_organisation_openid_connect/README.md

 Sets the user field `Organisation user ID` used in OS2Forms Organisation via OpenID Connect claims.

+Subscribes to `OrganisationUserIdEvent` and attempts setting id from user field, if it has not already been set.

 ## Installation

 Enable the module: